LONG BEACH, CALIFORNIA

 Reimagining Downtown Long Beach

-A public-private partnership transforms seismically unsafe facilities into a resilient, mixed-use civic campus — delivered within the City’s existing budget and designed to serve as a lasting anchor for community life.
+A public-private partnership delivers a resilient, mixed-use civic campus — replacing aging seismically unsafe facilities with new and renewed buildings designed to serve as a lasting anchor for downtown Long Beach, all within the City's existing budget.

 MIXED-USE